07 October 2021

 Want to help make WCAG 3 even better?

-The creators encourage everybody to comment on the 3.0 version and share their ideas.
+The web accessibility standards creators encourage everybody to comment on the 3.0 version and share their ideas.
 If you are interested in co-creating the document, I encourage you to do it here.

 If you have the knowledge and experience, it’s definitely worth accepting this invitation.
 There are more and more online possibilities for disabled people but we need to work together to create a truly inclusive, virtual space, available to anyone.